Audio-Project-Workgroup/granular_synth/README.md

 ## RUN
 Test the installation for the application and for the VST plugin.

 * To run the application find the executable within the build directory.
 The file names are `main.exe` for Windows and `test` for Linux.
+(TODO: real names)
 * To test the VST3 plugin, find the `Granular Synth Test.vst3` file, and import it in your DAW.

 ## Issues

 * vst3 installation must be done manually on windows
+* must put onnxruntime dlls everywhere on windows.
+We don't want to make users do that, so we should put a dll with a custom name (to not conflict with the default) in System32.
-* double-free bug when closing vst plugin
+* (FIXED) double-free bug when closing vst plugin
 * (NOTE: probably fixed) loading the dynamic library plugin requires modifying shell environment variables on mac and linux (and requires a local path on windows)